Counting Time YAH’s Way: Understanding the Biblical Calendar

 No Shabbat-Shifting

 One last point.
-We don’t “Shabbat shift,” we don’t shift any of YAH’s days.
+We don’t “Shabbat shift,” we don’t shift any of YAH’s weekly cycle days.

 The Torah rhythm is simple:

-This cycle never changes.
-It doesn’t matter how Rome, Babylon, Egypt, or America name their days & months — the creation cycle stands.
+YAH’s cycles never change.
+It doesn’t matter how Rome, Babylon, Egypt, or America name their days & months — our Father’s creation cycle stands.

 Some groups (like the Ashkenazim) adjust their calendars for postponements or traditions.
 But YAH never told us to add, skip, or ignore days.
 His way is simple: